mojaloop/reporting-events-processor-svc/apache-nifi-workflow/README.md

-We are using Apache Nifi service to construct reporting information.
-And the workflow file `flow.json` is maintained in this repository.
-The Nifi service downloads the workflow file from this repository and executes the workflow.
+> [!NOTE]
+> We use an Apache NiFi service to construct reporting information.
+The `flow.json` workflow file, maintained in this repository, is downloaded and executed by the NiFi service as part of the workflow process.
+While the flow.json file may not seem directly linked to the rest of this repository, it is included here to support the NiFi service's operation and ensure seamless integration.
+And the helm chart is at this [link](https://github.com/mojaloop/charts/tree/master/mojaloop/reporting-nifi-processor-svc)

 # Instructions to start apache nifi and configuration steps